 Can guests bring their own food?

 Guests are welcome to bring their own food and non-alcoholic beverages.
 Please head to the East Garden to consume items brought from home.
-Extra seating is available, and all tables are placed at least six feet apart.

 Is the Academy Store open?

 Yes!
 The Academy Store is open daily, although hours may vary.

 Cash is accepted at all points of sale inside the Academy except locker rental, but cashless payments are preferred whenever possible.
 We accept Visa, MasterCard, Discover, Apple Pay, and Google Pay.

 Yes!
 As of June 15, ourwater fountains and bottle refill stations are now available for your use.
 Water is also available for sale at the Academy Café.

 Are elevators in service?